Pediatric Ehlers-Danlos syndrome (EDS or elastic skin)

 Our treatment options include:

-• Physical therapy to help build strength and stability, reduce pain and prevent injuries
+• Physical therapy (PT) - Helps build strength and stability, reduce pain and prevent injuries

-• Occupational therapy to help your child perform daily tasks, such as brushing their teeth or playing sports at school
+• Occupational therapy (OT) - Helps your child perform daily tasks, such as brushing their teeth or playing sports at school

-• Pain management to address chronic pain related to joint hypermobility
+• Pain management - Addresses chronic pain related to joint hypermobility

-• Nutritional support to help relieve digestive problems and address other symptoms, such as muscle weakness
+• Nutritional support - Helps relieve digestive problems and address other symptoms, such as muscle weakness

-• Orthopedic devices, such as splints or braces to stabilize muscles and joints
+• Orthopedic devices - This my include devices such as splints or braces to stabilize muscles and joints

-• Psychological therapy, medication or social work services to help cope with the challenges of the condition
+• Other - Psychological therapy, medication or social work services to help cope with the challenges of the condition

 Our team includes a range of top pediatric experts in physical medicine and rehabilitation, pain management, gastroenterology, psychology/psychiatry, genetics, orthopedics, cardiology, neurology, social work and more.
 We work together to provide your child with personalized, comprehensive treatment that helps them achieve a healthier, happier future.